ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/device_credentials.md

 configuration consistency (i.e. they allow commands such as **show run** and **show start**).

-To use this credentials for configuration change tracking, please check [Use for configuration management](../../configuration_management.md) box.
+To use these credentials for configuration change tracking, please check [Use for configuration management](../../configuration_management.md) box.